-One minute we’ve got the towel laid out and soaking up the summer sun on the beaches of Perth in Western Australia, next minute we’re huddled up in our winter woolies in front of the Washington Monument in DC.
+One minute we’ve got the towel laid out and soaking up the summer sun on the beaches in Western Australia, next minute we’re rugged up and exploring the best things to do in Washington DC during the US winter!

 Crazy I know.

 But when The White House calls and invites you to a travel summit, you say YES and just go!
 They probably won’t ask a second time.

 Once our commitments were over at the travel blogger summit and we did a tour of The White House, we had roughly 48 hours to take in the top Washington DC things to do!

 Washington DC was very impressive!

 I remember saying to Caz that I feel like I’m walking around on a movie set, everything looks so familiar and everywhere you turn whether it’s a building, a street, an island or a park it’s named after someone famous and an important part of US history.